The Halifax Green Network

 Signup to show support!

-This Autumn, the Green Network Plan will go to Council.
-We will need strong public support to ensure the plan meets its full potential and is adopted into law.
+In 2018, the Green Network Plan will go to Council.
+We will need strong public support to ensure the plan meets its full potential and is approved.